 During the 2002 period $2,533,071 was spent.
 Expenditures went for parking lots and gates, herbaceous planting, opening maintenance. $429,981 was spent on stream bank stabilization on private property and $872,144 spent on turkey habitat acquisition, all in southern Michigan.
 We monitor all of the Natural Resources Commission meetings and never was the Turkey Fund listed as providing funds for land purchases.

 The Turkey Fund did indeed fund these land purchases but under another name.
 It took some time to get the criteria of these purchases and not one mentioned Wild Turkey.
-River, stream and lake frontage was included as the purchase of 15 acres including a 2 story house, 3 car garage and barn for $250,000, which later had to be torn down probably using the Turkey Fund.
+River, stream and lake frontage was included as the purchase of 15 acres including a 2 story house, 3 car garage and barn for $250,000, so for people deciding to move into this property, using services from sites as adtmoving.com are perfect for this purpose.
 Obviously, under the guise of turkey management the DNR has used our license dollars as a slush fund with virtually nothing being returned to our state forests.

 On advising private landowners how to manage their land for Wild Turkey the DNR advises that 5 percent should be in managed grassy openings.
 This should be true for our hardwood state forest lands.
 In partnership with the Michigan Conservation Foundation the MWTHA examined a comparison of managed grassy openings in various state forest management units inventories for treatment in 2006.
 It doesn’t make much difference if it is 2006, 1996 or 2010 it is the same situation.